mongodb/mongodbatlas-cloudformation-resources/README.md

 Atlas API keys Configuration are required for both CloudFormation and CDK resources, and this Atlas API key pair are provided as input by the use of a Profile

 to configure the API keys and a secret profile follow the next steps:
-## 1. Configure your ATLAS API KEYS
+## 1. Configure your MongoDB Atlas API Keys
 You'll need to generate an API key pair (public and private keys) for your Atlas organization and configure them to grant CloudFormation access to your Atlas project.
 Refer to the [Atlas documentation](https://www.mongodb.com/docs/atlas/configure-api-access/#manage-programmatic-access-to-an-organization) for detailed instructions.